acumos/acumos-java-client/docs/developer-guide.rst

 -----------------------------------------------------
 You will need the jars from the above 2 projects:

-You can download the Java Client (ie. executable jar for https://gerrit.acumos.org/r/acumos-java-client project) from Nexus.
+You can download the Java Client (ie. executable jar of gerrit repo - acumos-java-client project) from Nexus.
 Go to https://nexus.acumos.org/#nexus-search;quick~java-client and download the latest version of the Java client jar.

-You can download the h2o-genericjava-modelrunner (ie. executable jar for https://gerrit.acumos.org/r/generic-model-runner project) from Nexus.
+You can download the h2o-genericjava-modelrunner (ie. executable jar of gerrit repo - generic-model-runner project) from Nexus.
 Go to https://nexus.acumos.org/#nexus-search;quick~runner and download the latest version of the h2o-genericjava-modelrunner jar.

 ------------------
 For the Developer:
 ------------------
-To clone the client library (https://gerrit.acumos.org/r/acumos-java-client) project:
+To clone the client library project:
 `````````````````````````````````````````````````````````````````````````````````````
 git clone https://gerrit.acumos.org/r/acumos-java-client
 ````````````````````````````````````````````````````````